cokeSchlumpf/rethink-it/misc/microservices-workshop.md

-# What's the buzz about Microservices
+# What's the buzz about Microservices?

 Last week I did a half-day workshop about Microservices.
 It wasn't an introduction to noobs, but I also wouldn't call it an advanced workshop due to the short time-frame.
 4 hours are not a very long time to discover topics about Microservices.
 But anyhow I got it managed.
 Following you find my transcript and some comments and notes.